Translation: "We've got everything to be happy." - "On video!"

 Animated cartoons

-In the early 1990s, Zak also made a series of animated shorts for the production company ID-tv, starring the unlucky character Knito.
+In the early 1990s, Zak made a series of animated shorts for the production company ID-tv, starring the unlucky character Knito.

 Sample from the book 'Brief Aan Een Postzegel' (1990).
 It shows a parody of journalist Maurice de Wilde questioning King Boudewijn/ Baudouin about his war past.
 He asks him "How big were you during the war?", whereupon the king raises his arm since he was indeed just a boy back then.
 This, of course, makes it look as if he is making a Hitler salute, especially when De Wilde dresses him up like a Nazi.